-Within seven (7) business days of the Title IX Coordinator's receipt of an appeal request, the Title IX Coordinator will forward the appeal request to the Executive Director Campus Relations & Kishwaukee College Foundation or Director Student Success or designee and will notify the other party in writing that an appeal has been filed.
-Before reaching a determination regarding the appeal, the Executive Director Campus Relations & Kishwaukee College Foundation or Director Student Success will afford both parties an equal opportunity to submit a statement in support of, or challenging, the determination or responsibility or dismissal that is the subject of the appeal.
-Within seven (7) business days after the or designee has concluded his/her review of the appeal, the Executive Director Campus Relations & Kishwaukee College Foundation or Director Student Success or designee will issue a written decision simultaneously to both parties, describing the outcome of the appeal and the rationale for the outcome.
-The Executive Director Campus Relations & Kishwaukee College Foundation Campus Relations or Director Student Success or designee's decision is final.
+Within seven (7) business days of the Title IX Coordinator's receipt of an appeal request, the Title IX Coordinator will forward the appeal request to the Director Student Success or designee and will notify the other party in writing that an appeal has been filed.
+Before reaching a determination regarding the appeal, the Director Student Success will afford both parties an equal opportunity to submit a statement in support of, or challenging, the determination or responsibility or dismissal that is the subject of the appeal.
+Within seven (7) business days after the Director Student Success or designee has concluded his/her review of the appeal, the Director Student Success or designee will issue a written decision simultaneously to both parties, describing the outcome of the appeal and the rationale for the outcome.
+The Director Student Success or designee's decision is final.